Vivek Kaul

 Chidambaram’s “it is happening around the world” argument can be tackled with a simple analogy.
 Let’s say one of your neighbours starts a fire by mistake, which eventually spreads to your house.
 What do you do in such a situation?
 You try and stop the fire from spreading further, rather than sitting and blaming your neighbour for it or saying that I should not panic because I did not start the fire.
 Irrespective of where the fire started, the damage is yours, if you do not work towards putting it off.

-certain actions taken by the Federal Reserve of United States, it is clearly damaging India.
+Even though the rupee is falling against the dollar because of certain actions taken by the Federal Reserve of United States, it is clearly damaging India.

 A depreciating rupee means that India has to pay more in rupee terms, for its oil imports.
 The price of the Indian basket of crude oil was at around $98 per barrel at the beginning of June.